Oshlack/Ambilogue/README.md

 Compare methods that address ambient RNA contamination with the Ambilogue.
 This online catalogue helps researchers make easier and more informed choices about ambient RNA contamination methods in their workflow.

-**View the Ambilogue here:** https://oshlacklab.com/Ambilogue/
+🔗 **View the Ambilogue here:** https://oshlacklab.com/Ambilogue/

+## Submit a method

 **Know a method that's missing from the Ambilogue?**

-[Submit a new method](https://github.com/Oshlack/Ambilogue/issues/new?template=new_method.yml) via a GitHub issue and we'll review it for inclusion.
+📋 [Submit a method](https://github.com/Oshlack/Ambilogue/issues/new?template=new_method.yml) via a GitHub issue and we'll review it for inclusion.

 ## Citation